makehaapis/HCB-Backend/README.md

 <h1>Helsinki City Bike App</h1>

-This is web application made Node.jsthat displays data from journeys made with City Bikes in Capital area of Finland.
+This is web application made Node.js that displays data from journeys made with City Bikes in Capital area of Finland.
 Backend service fetches and converts .csv data to objects and Mongoose saves that data to MongoDb database.
 React.js handles the frontend UI.

+Frontend is in separated github repository, you can find it here: https://github.com/makehaapis/HCB-Frontend

+You dont have to clone frontend repository for running this app.
+This repository has the build for frontend app.

 Dataset that has information about HSL's city bike stations found here:
 + https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv